curtp/the_oracle/README.md

 create and manage the lists.
 Each server can have multiple lists.
 Once the lists are created, then the oracle can be asked for answers from those lists.

-When the bot is first added to the server, the following 3 are added:
+When the bot is first added to the server, the following 3 are added.

 | Odds - Even           | Odds - Unlikely       | Odds - Likely         |
 | --------------------- | --------------------- | --------------------- |
 | No, and complication  | No, and complication  | No                    |